edragonconnect/elixir_wechat/README.md

 Please notice the `access_token` parameter will be automatically appended by this library, if `access_token` is expired when calling, there will retry refresh `access_token` from self-host centralization nodes, and then self-host centralization nodes will maintain the lifecycle of a fresh `access_token`.

-The default adapter storage `{:default, "MyHubBaseURL"}` is implemented as a client to the hub server(s) via some predefined HTTP API functions, the `WeChat.Storage.Adapter.DefaultClient` is used for `common` application, and the `WeChat.Storage.Adapter.DefaultComponentClient` is used for `component` application.
+The default adapter storage `{:default, "http://localhost:4000"}` is implemented as a client to the hub server(s) via some predefined HTTP API functions, the `WeChat.Storage.Adapter.DefaultClient` is used for `common` application, and the `WeChat.Storage.Adapter.DefaultComponentClient` is used for `component` application.

 In **general** use, you need to define your adapter storage implemented the corresponding behaviour, the aim of this design to adapt as much as you want.